Join a free event listed on our calendar (click to download a prinable PDF file) or visit us at Amphitrite House Interpretive Centre.

 Join us to learn about salmon, their habitats, and what makes them so important to marine and freshwater ecosystems.
 The highway entrance can be difficult parking, parking at Forbes Road and walking the bike path is advised.
 Visit Redd Fish Restoration on Penensula Road, Ucluelet or our partner the Ucluelet Aquarium to learn more .

-Calendar events are colour coded to the parking lots at the Whale Parking Lot (red), Lighthouse (teal), Big Beach aka Frog parking lot (blue) and Ancient Cedars trailhead (orange).
+Calendar events are colour coded to the parking lots at the Whale Parking Lot (red), Lighthouse (teal), Big Beach aka Frog parking lot (blue) and Ancient Cedars trailhead (green).

 Naturalist with the Wild Pacific Trail Society (WPTS) and Raincoast Education Society (RES) are available 9am to 4pm daily!